patrick-sharp/waypoint.nvim/README.md

 [ ] view where everything is sorted by file by line
     [ ] keybind: ts to toggle sort
-[ ] add ability to save and load waypoints to different files
+[ ] add ability to save and load waypoints to different files [ ] save waypoints parallel directory structure like swap files so they don't clutter the repo

 still got some weird treesitter behavior